We love snorkeling Little Knip Beach. It has a lot going for it. Near the west end of Curacao, the beach is beautiful, rural and undeveloped.

 7. Follow this road past the empty security shack.
 When the road comes to a T, turn left for Little Knip Beach/Playa Kenepa Chiki.

-After snorkeling Little Knip Beach, get a meal at the snack shack, we did and it was good.
-There are a few shade palapas, some with picnic tables and trash cans.
+There are palapas and umbrellas for shade, some with picnic tables and trash cans.
 Some trees on the beach provide shade too.
 There are no restrooms, showers or water.
+You can rent snorkel gear here though.